Vishwa0220/customers-docs/HA_DR_Architecture_Documentation_dt.md

 ### DC–DR Incremental Backup & Restore

 Overview:
-- Manual periodic backups are taken at DC and manually restored to DR at administrator-defined intervals.
+- Automated periodic backups are taken at DC and automatically restored to DR at administrator-defined intervals.
 Default recommendation: every 30 minutes.

 Process:
-1. Administrator or manual cron job performs MongoDB logical/physical and file backups at the DC (incremental dumps or snapshots).
+1. Automated cron job performs MongoDB logical/physical and file backups at the DC (incremental dumps or snapshots).
-2. Compress and manually transfer backup archives to the DR system via SCP (port 22).
+2. Compress and automatically transfer backup archives to the DR system via SCP (port 22).
-3. Administrator manually validates archives and restores MongoDB data and files to their locations on the DR site servers.
+3. Automated process validates archives and restores MongoDB data and files to their locations on the DR site servers.

 Behavior:
 - DR instance can remain active and continuously running (services can be available for testing).
-- Data on DR is updated on each manual restore based on administrator-defined intervals (≈ every 30 minutes recommended).
+- Data on DR is updated on each automated restore based on administrator-defined intervals (≈ every 30 minutes recommended).
 - Initial downtime: the first restore to a new DR environment requires downtime on DR while the baseline restore completes — depends on production data size (typical order: ≈ 1 hour; varies).
 - Sync duration: ≈ 30 minutes per incremental cycle (depends on data volume and transfer frequency).
 - RPO is bounded by the backup interval (default 30 minutes recommendation).